 Welcome to the Czech Republic!
 A land of fairy tales, with its medieval towns and villages, stately hilltop castles and beautiful countryside.
 And, of course, there’s Prague, a city known to have many nicknames.
-The ‘city of a hundred spires’, ‘the magic city’, ‘the mother of cities’, ‘the city with 100 bell towers’, ‘the golden city’; and the ‘heart of Europe’.
+The ‘city of a hundred spires’, ‘the magic city’, ‘the mother of cities, ‘the city with 100 bell towers’, ‘the golden city; and the ‘heart of Europe’.

-Travel to Czech Republic and you will feel you have stepped back in time.
-That protection and preservation is why this country has 14 places designated as UNESCO World Heritage sites.
+Travel to the Czech Republic and you will feel you have stepped back in time.
+That protection and preservation are why this country has 14 places designated as UNESCO World Heritage sites.
 Places recognized for their natural, historic and cultural significance, selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect for future generations.
 So, let’s learn more about some of the best ones to visit while in the Czech Republic.

 Historic centre of Cesky Krumlov